 Derivatives are used to hedge cash flow risk associated with future transactions.
-Current assets and liabilities reflect those instruments which are due for settlement within one year based on a valuation at year end including those instruments which have been settled prior to their expiry but subsequent to 30 June 2014.
+Current assets and liabilities reflect those instruments which are due for settlement within one year based on a valuation at year end including those instruments which have been settled prior to their expiry but subsequent to 30 June 2015.
+Non-current assets and liabilities reflect those instruments which are due for settlement after one year from the end of the reporting period.